-- SOCIETY + SUSTAINABILITY Promote use of AI for social good, through access for marginalized groups, mitigation of environmental impact, and development of public interest policies.
+- SOCIETY + SUSTAINABILITY Promote use of AI for social good through access to educational resources for marginalized groups, mitigation of environmental impact, and development of public interest policies.

 - PRIVACY + DATA RIGHTS Ensure that data for AI/ML is gathered (surveillance), shared (consent) ethically and secured against unethical uses (security).